 Why DBT Helps You Understand Your Emotions

 Emotions.
 Love them, hate them, or wish you didn’t have them—there’s no escaping them.
 One moment, you’re okay, and the next, a single comment, a stressful event, or even a random memory can send you spiraling.
-You might find yourself wondering, Why am I reacting this way?
+It’s common to wonder, Why am I reacting this way?
 Or Why does this feel so overwhelming?
-If your emotions feel unpredictable, confusing, or just too much to handle, you’re not alone.
+When emotions feel unpredictable, confusing, or just too much to handle.
+You’re not alone.
 Many people struggle with emotions—not because they’re weak or dramatic, but because no one ever taught them how emotions actually work.
 This is where Dialectical Behavior Therapy (DBT) comes in.
 DBT Therapy isn’t just about “coping” with emotions—it’s about truly understanding them.
 And when you understand your emotions, they stop feeling like they have all the power.
-Instead, you learn how to navigate them without getting swept away.
+DBT helps you learn how to navigate them without getting swept away.

 Why Do Your Emotions Feel So Intense or Out of Control?